kaskroese/python_pipeline_template/README.md

-# Python Data Pipeline Boilerplate
+# Python Data Pipeline template

-This project provides a boilerplate for a Python-based data pipeline with configurable steps and Docker support.
-It's designed to be a starting point for building robust and scalable data processing workflows.
+Welcome!
+This project is a template for a Python-based data pipeline with configurable steps including a working Dockerfile.
+It uses a pipeline logic for running your own Python building blocks.

 ## Features